Bach: The Goldberg Variations (Glenn Gould album): Recording process

 The album gained attention for Gould's unique pianistic method, which incorporated a finger technique involving great clarity of articulation (a "detached staccatissimo"), even at great speed, and little sustaining pedal.
 Gould's piano teacher, Alberto Guerrero, had encouraged Gould to practice "finger tapping", which required very slowly tapping the fingers of the playing hand with the free hand.
 According to Guerrero, tapping taught the pianist an economy of muscle movement that would enable precision at high speeds.
 Gould "tapped" each Goldberg variation before recording it, which took about 32 hours.

-The extreme tempi of the 1955 performance made for a short record, as did Gould's decision not to play many of the repeats (each Goldberg variation consists of two parts, traditionally played in an A–A–B–B format).
+The extreme tempi of the 1955 performance made for a short record, as did Gould's decision not to play many of the repeats (each variation consists of two parts, traditionally played in an A–A–B–B format).
 The length of a performance of the Goldberg Variations can therefore vary drastically: Gould's 1955 recording is 38 minutes 34 seconds long, while his reconsidered, slower 1981 version (see below) is 51:18.
 By way of contrast, fellow Canadian Angela Hewitt's 1999 record is 78:32.

-The artist's ability to perfect his work in the studio—what Gould called "take-twoness"—attracted Gould from the beginning.
-He recorded no fewer than 21 versions of the introductory aria before being satisfied.
+The opportunity to perfect one's work in the studio—what Gould called "take-twoness"—attracted him to the recording studio from the beginning, and separated him from a classical-music tradition which emphasized continuous live performance, even on record.
+He recorded at least 21 versions of the introductory aria before being satisfied.
 Over the course of his career, Gould became more and more interested in the creative possibilities of the studio.

 Gould wrote the liner notes to the recording.
 Concluding his back-cover essay on the Goldberg Variations, he wrote: "It is, in short, music which observes neither end nor beginning, music with neither real climax nor real resolution, music which, like Baudelaire's lovers, 'rests lightly on the wings of the unchecked wind.'
 It has, then, unity through intuitive perception, unity born of craft and scrutiny, mellowed by mastery achieved, and revealed to us here, as so rarely in art, in the vision of subconscious design exulting upon a pinnacle of potency."